GVRV/BE-Template/README.md

 ### Profile
-A profile can be either a `client` or a `contractor`. clients create contracts with contractors. contractor do jobs for clients and get paid.
+A profile can be either a `client` or a `contractor`. clients create contracts with contractors. contractor does jobs for clients and get paid.
-Each profile haves a balance property.
+Each profile has a balance property.

 ### Contract
 A contract between and client and a contractor.
 Contracts have 3 statuses, `new`, `in_progress`, `terminated`. contracts are considered active only when in status `in_progress`
-Contracts groups jobs under them.
+Contracts group jobs within them.

 ### Job
 contractor get paid for jobs by clients under a certain contract.